Module 2

 Staff

-Typically, nurses and other staff are not permitted to administer injections but provide education on safer injecting that includes in situ demonstrations of safer injecting techniques.
+While nurses and other staff typically refrain from administering injections, they provide education on safer injecting practices, including in situ demonstrations of these techniques.

-Staff are trained to administer naloxone (in response to an opioid overdose) and directed to contact emergency services in the event that a service user experiences an overdose.
+Staff are trained to administer naloxone (in response to an opioid overdose) and are directed to contact emergency services if a service user experiences an overdose.

 Naloxone, overdose and emergencies